nccgroup/Berserko/README.md

 Go to the *Extender* tab in Burp, select *Add*, make sure *Java* is selected as the *Extension type*, and then point it at the jar file.
 All being well, the *Berserko* tab should be added to the Burp UI.

 ### Quick Start ###
-* Go the *Berserko* tab and tick the *Do Kerberos authentication* checkbox
+* Go the *Berserko* tab and tick the *Do Kerberos authentication* checkbox.
-* Click the *Change* button in the *Domain Settings* panel and supply the DNS name of the domain (**not** the NETBIOS name) and the hostname (or IP address) of a KDC (domain controller)
+* Click the *Change* button in the *Domain Settings* panel and supply the DNS name of the domain (**not** the NETBIOS name) and the hostname (or IP address) of a KDC (domain controller).
-* Hit the *Test domain settings* button and check that you get a *Successfully contacted Kerberos service* response
+* Hit the *Test domain settings* button and check that you get a *Successfully contacted Kerberos service* response.
-* Click the *Change* button in the *Domain Credentials* panel and supply a username and password for a domain account (just the plain username, not *MYDOMAIN\user* or *user@mydomain.local* or anything like that)
+* Click the *Change* button in the *Domain Credentials* panel and supply a username and password for a domain account (just the plain username, not *MYDOMAIN\user* or *user@mydomain.local* or anything like that).
+* Enable Kerberos delegation by letting Berserko create a *krb5.conf* file for you.
+Click the *Create krb5.conf file* button in the *Delegation* panel and choose a suitable location where the file can be created.
+Anywhere will do.
+You don't want to overwrite any existing system-level *krb5.conf* file.
+Say yes when Berserko asks if you want to set this as the *krb5.conf* file.
+It sucks that we have to do this (create a file) but it's not Berserko's fault and not Burp's fault - it's a limitation of the Java Kerberos APIs.
+For more information see the notes on Delegation below.
-* Hit the *Test credentials* button and check that you get a *TGT successfully acquired* response
+* Hit the *Test credentials* button and check that you get a *"TGT successfully acquired"* response.
+Hopefully it will also say *"TGT is forwardable so delegation should work"*.
-* Kerberos authentication should now be operational for hosts in the specified domain
+* Kerberos authentication should now be operational for hosts in the specified domain.

-### Important: Delegation ###
-Some applications use Kerberos delegation on the server side to forward the client's identity to other servers (but there isn't an easy way to determine from the client side if this is in use).

-Berserko does support this, but there is a catch.
-Delegation only works if the user has a *forwardable* TGT (ticket-granting ticket).
-The Java implementation of Kerberos doesn't provide a way to programatically specify that a forwardable ticket should be acquired.
-This can only be done by adding an appropriate entry to the *krb5.conf* configuration file.

-So, for delegation to work, you need to create (or edit) the *krb5.conf* file.
-* the first place that will be searched for this file is the `\lib\security` subdirectory of the JRE that is running Burp
-* On Windows, you can also put it at `C:\WINDOWS\krb5.ini` (note the *ini* extension here rather than *conf*)
-* On Linux, you can also put it at `/etc/krb5.conf`

-More information in the *Locating the krb5.conf Configuration File* section of [this page](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html).

-Your *krb5.conf* file only needs to contain the two lines below.
-Obviously if you are editing an existing file rather than creating a new one (unlikely on Windows, possible on Linux) then you need to be a little bit careful, but simply adding the *forwardable = true* line to the *[libdefaults]* section (if it's not already there) will do the job.

-    [libdefaults]
-	    forwardable = true

-If you want to know whether this has been successful, note that Berserko will tell you whether or not it acquired a forwardable TGT when you use the *Test credentials* button.

-Future versions of Berserko will hopefully have better support for all of this.

 ### Settings ###
 There are various controls on the *Berserko* tab in Burp.